 Before travelling somewhere new, it always pays to do your research beforehand.
-This list of Iceland travel tips and important things to know before visiting Iceland will help you prepare, so you can be sure your first trip to Iceland is just as epic as it deserves to be!
+We wish we’d had this list of Iceland travel tips and important things to know before visiting Iceland before our trip.
+Luckily for you, we’re here to help you prepare, so you can be sure your first trip to Iceland is just as epic as it deserves to be!

 Important Things To Know Before Bathing In Icelandic Hot Springs

 Bathing in Iceland’s hot springs has long been a part of the Icelandic culture.
 In fact, hot springs are so prevalent in Iceland’s history that a number of places were named after elements related to geothermal activity like reyk (smoke/steam), laug (pool) and varm (warm).

 It’s amazing to be able to follow in the local’s footsteps – not least because hot springs are incredibly relaxing and are the magic ingredient for great skin.

 There are a number of natural hot springs dotted around the country (some paid for, some free), as well as the famous (man-made) Blue Lagoon.

 Floating around Iceland’s hot springs is the utmost in relaxation.
 The hot water mixed with the cold air is one special concoction designed to open and clean your pores, resulting in smooth, soft skin.
 So whilst you’re having your zen moment, just think how much love and attention your skin is getting.

 When we took a dip in March, it was snowing, which added to the entire pretty-as-a-postcard experience.

 For your first trip to Iceland (especially if you’re limited for time), we’d recommend visiting the Secret Lagoon.
 This natural hot spring is in the heart of the Golden Circle and is cheaper and a lot less busy than the Blue Lagoon.